-As a member of NCAA Division III, Scarlet Hawk student-athletes have the opportunity to face strong competition from other DIII Midwest members.
-Illinois Tech is a member of the Northern Athletics Collegiate Conference (NACC) in all sponsored sports except men's and women's lacrosse and men's and women's swimming and diving.
+As a member of NCAA Division III, Scarlet Hawk student-athletes have the opportunity to face strong competition from other Division III members.
+Illinois Tech is a member of the Northern Athletics Collegiate Conference (NACC) in all sponsored sports except men's and women's swimming and diving.

-The Illinois Institute of Technology's women's lacrosse team is a member of the Midwest Women's Lacrosse Conference and the men's lacrosse team is a member of the Midwest Lacrosse Conference.
-Men's and women's swimming and diving programs compete in the Liberal Arts Conference.
+The Illinois Institute of Technology's men's and women's swimming and diving programs compete in the Liberal Arts Conference.